-Kohler Uninterruptible Power Ltd, a Kohler company, has recently introduced their latest modular three-phase UPS system – The PowerWAVE 9500DPA.
+Kohler Uninterruptible Power, has introduced their modular three-phase UPS system – The PowerWAVE 9500DPA.
 This exhibits all the benefits of modular topology on a system that scales from 100 kW to 3 MW, taking users up into megawatt power levels when their circumstances demand it.
 In this example, ‘W’ equates approximately to ‘VA’ as the UPS power factor is close to unity.

-PowerWAVE 9500DPA starts with a single frame which can accept up to five UPS modules, each rated at 100 kW.
-Therefore the UPS could be populated with one module to support a 100 kW load, then more modules can be added, incrementing the UPS capacity in 100 kW steps to keep pace with its growing critical load.
+PowerWAVE 9500DPA starts with a single frame which can accept up to five uninterruptible power supply modules, each rated at 100 kW.
+Therefore the uninterruptible power supply could be populated with one module to support a 100 kW load, then more modules can be added, incrementing the UPS capacity in 100 kW steps to keep pace with its growing critical load.
 This process is known as ‘Vertical Scalability’.
 If the load then grows beyond 500 kW, up to six frames can be paralleled to achieve a total capacity of 3 MW.
 This second dimension of expansion is known as ‘Horizontal Scalability’.

 For example that the UPS has to support a 400 kW load.
 When fully populated, a single PowerWAVE 9500DPA frame has five 100 kW modules, which share the 400 kW load during normal operation.
 If any single module fails, the remaining four can continue to fully support the load.
 Known as N+1 redundancy, this arrangement can improve the system availability